petbot/petbot-selfie/README.md

 #PetBot selfie

-An open source repository for [PetBot](http://petbot.ca) dog recognition software.
+A repository for [PetBot](http://petbot.ca) dog recognition software.

 Here we store code to recognize dogs from a USB camera from the raspberry pi.